affereaflaw/offline-multimodal-chat/README.md

 ## Disclaimer

 This is an open-source demonstration project.
 While it uses Google's AI Edge tools, it is a simplified fork maintained for educational and experimental purposes.
+Demo : https://drive.google.com/drive/folders/1CfbuhU2c8I6C9VcMRqIlx_RfbZ-phFTG?usp=sharing